victorjonsson/PHP-Benchmark/README.md

 that tells the benchmark script to monitor the time and memory consumption during the request.
 When all requests is finished you will get the following information:

- - Average page generation time
+ - Average time spent on generating the page
  - Average memory used
  - Average number of included files
  - Average number of declared classes
- - The highest page generation time monitored during the requests
+ - The highest memory consumption monitored during the test
- - The highest memory consumption monitored during the requests
+ - The highest time spent on generating the page during the test
  - The number of failed requests (timeout or http status other then 200)

 You execute the tests via command line, either using PHP CLI or Nodejs CLI.